Upload Files and Folders in iOS

 1. After tapping the icon, tap Files.

-Locations that you can access from your iOS device open.
-The locations may be both local and remote.
+The locations available may be both local and remote.

-The screen displays the items in the location.
+The screen displays the items in the folder.

 The file is uploaded: